CallanHP/idcs-log-to-obj-store/readme.md

 Structure is a little monolithic...
 Main implementation is in funcImpl (which allows for unit-testing, as opposed to doing the implementation in func.js, which would load the FDK wrapper).
 Reusable OCI capabilities are in /util, which provides request signing, a config loader, token management, etc. For some reason I put the secrets behaviour in its own module, but not the object store capability - eh, future refactoring.

 Perpetual TODO: Better test coverage...

+### Optional - Use OCI Vault signing:

+There is support for having OCI Vault generate the IDCS JWT signature, as opposed to doing it in the function.
+This enables the crypto material to always remain in the vault, where using Secrets required the keys to be copied into function memory.

+In order to use this, set a parameter 'idcsSigningKeyId' with the key OCID.
+If this is present, the function will attempt to use the signing API from the Vault to sign the IDCS JWT.

+Changelog:
+1.1 (Feb 2021) - Added support for using OCI Vault's Signing capability to generate IDCS JWTs